Dinimar-Fishboi/Team-Profile-Generator/README.md

 Program will require you to add employees one by one; starting with the Manager and then following with the ability to add Engineers or Interns.

 The program works primarily using the appendFile function - when you wish to create a new file; we recommend deleting or renaming the previously generated file.

+The newly generated HTML file will appear in the DIST folder.

 ## Tests